iterorganization/IMAS-ParaView/docs/source/usage.rst

 Visualize GGD in Paraview
 -------------------------
-If Paraview is correctly installed according to the :ref:`installation docs <installing>`, you should see the GGD reader plugin under `Sources > VTKGGD Tools > IMASPyGGDReader`.
-Selecting this source will create an IMASPyGGDReader source in the Paraview pipeline.
+If Paraview is correctly installed according to the :ref:`installation docs <installing>`, you should see the GGD reader plugin under `Sources > IMAS Tools > GGD Reader`.
+Selecting this source will create a GGD Reader source in the Paraview pipeline.

 The first step is to select which URI you want to load.
-The IMASPyGGDReader provides three different methods of supplying an URI.
+The GGD Reader provides three different methods of supplying an URI.

 1. A string containing the URI.
-2. A file browser with which you can select the file to load
+2. A file browser with which you can select the file to load.
-3. Manual selection of the backend, database, pulse, run, user, and version
+3. Manual selection of the backend, database, pulse, run, user, and version.

-These are shown in the figure below:
+The different input options are shown in the figure below:

 .. list-table::
    :widths: 33 33 33